Eric J. Perry is a former firearms instructor for various police departments. He is an Army veteran.

 This is the second installment of the 5-part series, Calibers of the Semiautomatic Handgun.
 This part will highlight the famous .45 caliber.
 The first part covered the .40 caliber.
 For the record, I am not endorsing the purchase of any brand, make, style, of firearm, ammunition, or accessories, nor am I endorsing purchasing any firearm, ammunition, or accessories from any vendor.
 I do not have any sponsors.
 I am writing this as general information for someone that may be interested in purchasing a firearm and does not know where to begin.
 I use my personal and practical experience, and in doing so I only speak about the equipment either I have used, officers I have trained used, or colleagues have used and we shared experiences.
 I want you to understand where I am coming from, and that I know the process of having so many options to choose from can be overwhelming.
 I was there.
-I had to purchase my duty firearm when I entered law enforcement, because the department was too small to provide one for me.
+I had to purchase my duty firearm when I entered law enforcement because the department was too small to provide one for me.
 I had heard all the chatter about various manufacturers, calibers, ammo, and everything else.
 I couldn’t take their word for it.
-I had to find out for myself, because my life would literally depend on it.
+I had to find out for myself because my life would literally depend on it.

 My approach is intended for the first-time buyer that is looking for the right pistol that is a perfect fit for him or her, but I believe that this can be useful information for anyone.
 In this series, we will discuss ballistics, costs, availability, history, and my personal experience with the various calibers.
 My desire is that after reading this series is that you--the potential buyer identifies the best caliber for what you need.
 This is about you.
 You will be investing a nice amount of money into a pistol and the ammo, so make sure it’s what you like and need and not what a magazine tells you to like.
 Ultimately, you will need to find out for yourself.
 Do your own research, shoot several kinds, and consider that your life may depend on it.
-That should help you make a good decision, but I pray, in Jesus name, that none of you will be in that situation.
+That should help you make a good decision, but I pray, in the name of Jesus, that none of you will be in that situation.
 Enjoy the read and thank you.

 The .45 Caliber

 Every caliber has its purpose and its fan base.
 Just like cars, trucks, and sports teams there are people out there that love one and hate the other, or think one is terrible and the other is great.
-This is the reason there are so many options to choose.
+This is the reason there are so many options to choose from.
 I don’t know anyone that does not like the .45 caliber.
 I don’t prefer it, and rarely recommend it, but I don’t dislike it.
 I prefer the .40 caliber.
 I know people that hate the .40 and wouldn’t carry anything other than a .45.
 That’s the great thing about choice.
 Just remember when it comes to all the varieties of rounds out there, no one is wrong and no one is right.
 Everyone must choose what is best for themselves.

 The intent of this 5-part series is to assist you on your journey in determining which round suits you best.
 In the first 4 parts of the series, I will provide a breakdown of the most common cartridges in use today, and the last part will be to discuss some of the lesser common cartridges in circulation.
-This is not an all-inclusive discussion of each round, rather an overview.
+This is not an all-inclusive discussion of each round, but rather an overview.
 If you feel you need more specifics before deciding, then I highly recommend further research.
 You will be more accurate, more willing to practice, and buy more ammunition when you find the pistol that you really love.
 My desire is to get you heading down that right path.

 In this part, we will discuss the history, ballistics, cost and availability, and my personal experience and considerations in choosing the .45 caliber cartridge.
 I will discuss the various makers of semiautomatic firearms in another article.
 This article is specifically intended to discuss calibers.
-In my opinion, the ammunition is more important than the firearm.
+In my opinion, ammunition is more important than a firearm.
 Most malfunctions with a semiautomatic pistol are due to the ammunition.
 There are dozens of high-quality firearm manufacturers out there, but you only need to buy the pistol once.
-The ammunition must be continually replaced during use, and the caliber you choose will determine price, availability, comfort, and control of the firearm you chose.
+The ammunition must be continually replaced during use, and the caliber you choose will determine the price, availability, comfort, and control of the firearm you chose.

 Experience and Considerations